 - Teaching and Teacher Education

-- Scholarship Award: The bursaries are for new PT or FT entrants and will cover fees and an annual pro-rata stipend of €10000.
+- Scholarship Award: The scholarships are for new PT or FT entrants and will cover fees and an annual pro-rata stipend of €10000.

 - Nationality: Available to EU as well as Non-EU students.

-- Number of Scholarships: Six financial aid positions will be available for 2018/19 registration.
+- Number of Scholarships: Six scholarships will be available for 2018/19 registration.

 Eligibility for the Scholarship: